Selfie fail destroys $200K worth of art at LA exhibit

-LOS ANGELES, California --A woman caused $200,000 worth of damage after knocking over an art display while taking a selfie at The 14th Factory in Los Angeles.
+LOS ANGELES --A woman caused $200,000 worth of damage after knocking over an art display while taking a selfie at The 14th Factory in Los Angeles.

 The crowns are estimated to be worth around $20,000 each.